-- Acquire a deep understanding of big data and NoSQL. - Develop expertise in mapreduce analytics using Hadoop and related tools - Explore the Hadoop related tools for Big Data Analytics.
+- Acquire a deep understanding of big data and NoSQL. - Develop expertise in map reduce analytics using Hadoop and related tools - Explore the Hadoop related tools for Big Data Analytics.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - m.
-Apply suitable algorithmic thinking and data management practices to design, develop, and evaluate effective solutions for real-life and research problems. - n.
-Design and develop cost-effective solutions based on cutting-edge hardware and software tools and techniques to meet global requirements.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO5.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+PSO1.
+Ability to demonstrate the technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.

+PSO2.
+To create, select, and apply appropriate techniques, resources, modern engineering and business tools including prediction and data analytics to complex engineering activities and business solutions.

-- 1. Understand the big data and use cases from selected business domains. - 2.
-Understand NoSQL big data management. - 3.
-Utilize map reduce analytics and related tools. - 4.
-Understand the basics of Hadoop. - 5.
-Apply the usage of Hadoop related tools for Big Data Analytics.
+- 1. Analyze the big data technologies and use cases for respective business domains. - 2.
+Analyze the NoSQL databases and its related concepts. - 3.
+Apply Map reduce workflows for web applications. - 4.
+Analyze the basic concepts of Hadoop. - 5.
+Apply Hadoop related tools for Big Data Analytics.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 1 1 1 2 1
+1 2 1 1 - 1 - - - - - - - 2 1

-2 2 2 3 3 2 2
+2 2 2 3 - 3 - - - - - - - 2 2

-3 1 3 3 3 2 2
+3 1 3 3 - 3 - - - - - - - 2 2

-4 2 2 2 3 1 2
+4 2 2 2 - 3 - - - - - - - 1 2

-5 2 2 1 3 1 3
+5 2 2 1 - 3 - - - - - - - 1 3